 - 2 plain black tea bags, I use wagh bakri

-- 1 tbsp fine ground almond meal see notes if you want to just use flour
+- 1 tablespoon fine ground almond meal see notes if you want to just use flour

-- 2 tbsp melted ghee or unslated butter or neutral oil
+- 2 tablespoon melted ghee or unslated butter or neutral oil

 - pinch of ground cinnamon & green cardamom